Last updated on July 23, 2020

 Update: As of May2020, Siteground started offering new clients 1-month plan to help ease the challenges of commiting large lum sum by starters.

-If you are not new to hosting, or if you are serious to invest in a blog for long run, would highly recommend to take the 3 years to capitalize on its new customer special rates, which is about 3x cheaper than renewal (a common pricing strategy with most hosting companies).
+If you are not new to hosting, or if you are serious to invest in a blog for long run, would highly recommend to take longer cycle to capitalize on its new customer special rates, which is alot cheaper than the time of renewal (a common pricing strategy with most hosting companies).

 On hindsight, here is what a good friend of mine have said…